 Foundation of Practice (FOP) theory exam

 FOP is taken on a computer, normally at a test centre, though some applicants may apply for online invigilation.
 There are usually three sittings a year in the UK, and it's is also part of the MRCPCH, or membership, exam.
-Find out more about how FOP and other theory exams are delivered
+See our theory exams hub

 With effect from the 2024.3 exam diet, we are making some changes to our theory exams, including FOP.
 These have been made in consultation with senior faculty and trainee representatives, and approved by the General Medical Council.
 See our news page for more on these changes